 With cloth pads you don’t even calculate in laundry costs because the pads just go in with whatever laundry you are currently doing so, they piggy back on the cost you would already be putting out for laundry.
 The sooner you switch the more you’ll save!

-Using cloth menstrual pads can potentially decrease period discomfort, skin irritation, yeast infections, and menstrual flow (for shorter periods).
+Switching to reusable washable cloth menstrual pads can potentially decrease period discomfort, skin irritation, yeast infections, and menstrual flow (for shorter periods).
 Most who have made the switch report many or all of these changes in their monthly cycle.

 COMFORT AND CONVENIENCE